robusta-dev/robusta/docs/setup-robusta/add-more-clusters.rst

 Multi-cluster
 ##############################

-Have more than one Kubernetes cluster to monitor?
-Follow the instructions here.
+This guide is for environments with more than one Kubernetes cluster.
+You can add all your clusters to the same Robusta account.

 Installing Robusta on multiple clusters
 ------------------------------------------

-1. Install Robusta on the first cluster, as described in :ref:`Quick Install`.
+1. Install Robusta on the first cluster, as described in :ref:`Installation Guides`.

 2. Do a ``helm install`` on each additional cluster, **re-using** your existing ``generated_values.yaml``.